-Freehand drawing the life of St. Andrew the Apostle
+Freehand drawing in the Church of St. Andrew the Apostle

-One of the most exciting discoveries in my life as a young artist came from seeing the power of spontaneous, almost non-selfconscious sketching and doodles.
-At first, however, I felt there was a huge abyss of quality between my doodles and the sorts of work I thought others would appreciate.
+One of the most exciting discoveries in my life as a young artist came from experiencing the power of spontaneous on-site sketching and almost blotchy note-taking with a pencil.
+At first, of course, I felt there was a huge abyss of quality between my doodles and the sort of work I thought adequately represented my subject.

-Some years before, a Catholic monk friend of mine from upstate New York had told me to value all my thumbnail sketches (or "croquis," as he called them in Spanish)--- and to keep doing them, alongside my more laborious pieces.
+Some years before, a Catholic monk friend of mine in upstate New York had talked to me of the value all thumbnail sketches (or "croquis," as he called them in Spanish)--- and he insisted that I trust the process, and to keep doing them, alongside my more laborious pieces.
 In fact, the more I switched back and forth from spontaneous croquis to more controlled studies in pencil, charcoal, or watercolor, I began to feel the two approaches converge.
 The sort of scribble my friend talked about is what Leonardo DaVinci also called the "stain" (in Italian, "macchia, mack-ee-ah).
 In various passages of his famous journals, Leonardo insists not only that the painter should first work out his painted compositions as loose, gestural notations in crayon or ink, but that those same crayon or ink tangles contained the seed or inner movement of the more developed images.
-The more I trusted and enjoyed the croquis stage, the more spontaneous my controlled sketching or painting became!
+The more I trusted and enjoyed the croquis stage, the more spontaneous and accurate my controlled sketching or painting became!
 I saw, too, how a good painting could be developed from a lowly, almost throwaway scribble!